 2. Open the Services tool from the Search Results.

-3. All running and stopped services are now displayed on your screen.
+3. All the running and stopped services will be listed on your screen.

 4. Stop all suspicious services.
 (Right click > Stop)